-Currently, there is no consensus regarding which theory provides the best explanation for the positive impact of plants.
-Furthermore, it’s entirely possible that neither theory is the right one, or that the true answer involves some combination of the two, especially since the two theories are relatively similar overall, as they both assume that we are better adapted to living in a natural environment, as opposed to an urban one.
+Overall, there is no consensus regarding which theory provides the best explanation for the positive impact of plants.
+Furthermore, there’s the possibility that neither theory is entirely right, or that the correct theory involves some combination of the two, especially since the two theories are relatively similar overall, as they both assume that we are better adapted to living in a natural environment, as opposed to an urban one.

-The important thing to remember is that regardless of the reason why it happens, exposure to plants and to natural environment has a powerful, positive effect on people, in terms of improving various aspects of their health, wellbeing, and productivity.
+The important thing to remember is that regardless of the reason why it happens, exposure to plants and to natural environments has a significant, positive effect on people, in terms of improving various aspects of their health, wellbeing, and productivity.
 In the next section, we will learn how you can take advantage of this effect in the best way possible.

 How to benefit from having plants in your workspace

 Research shows two important things with regards to which plants you should choose:

 - In general, the greatest improvement in wellbeing comes from having a number of small, green, slightly scented plants.